erizov/Professor/semester_2/lecture_07_creational_patterns/abstract_factory/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Abstract Factory is the best solution for all problems" ✓ **CORRECT**: Abstract Factory has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Abstract Factory is the best solution for all problems" ✓ **CORRECT**: Abstract Factory has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Abstract Factory is too complex to understand" ✓ **CORRECT**: Abstract Factory can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

-This algorithm/pattern is implemented in the following frameworks and technologies:
+This strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework